bobboteck/bobboteck.github.io/index.md

   - image_path: /assets/projects/playbox/playbox-teaser.png
     alt: "plaYbox"
     title: "plaYbox"
-    excerpt: "plaYbox is a wooden box game for children, based on Arduino Uno, child can play with light and buttons"
+    excerpt: "plaYbox is a wooden box game for children, based on Arduino Uno, child can play with lights, buttons and sounds.
+I'm collecting some ideas for a new version to make it more interesting for older kids too"
     url: "/projects/playbox"
     btn_label: "Read More"
     btn_class: "btn--primary"
   - image_path: /assets/projects/joystick/joystick-teaser.png
     alt: "JoyStick"
     title: "JoyStick"
-    excerpt: "HTML5 Canvas and Vanilla JavaScript JoyStick, the latest version is 2.0.0, now also available on npm"
+    excerpt: "Now in version 2, this library allows you to integrate a JoyStick into your HTML5 page, created in Javascript without the use of frameworks, it is also available as an npm package"
     url: "https://github.com/bobboteck/JoyStick"
     btn_label: "Read More"
     btn_class: "btn--primary"